 From Start to Finish

-Another tool we can use is as simple as making your bed each morning.
+Another strategy is to consider is making your bed each morning.
 When you begin your day by accomplishing a task, it makes the tasks that will follow much easier to accomplish.
 It also gets you in the necessary mindset that enables success in anything you do; no matter how big or small.
 The man behind this philosophy is Navy Adm.
 William H. McCraven who says, “Making your bed will also reinforce the fact that the little things in life matter.
 If you can’t do the little things right, you’ll never be able to do the big things right.
 And if by chance you have a miserable day, you will come home to a bed that is made — that you made.
 And a made bed gives you encouragement that tomorrow will be better.”

 For goals that are longer-term, the strategies above are great for getting started.
 But what can we do to constantly be working towards something that is not as clear?
 The key is forming a solid, strategic plan.
 Goals that involve several parts, that sometimes can take years, are hard to wrap our heads around.
 There can be so many variables to consider or changes that may occur, plans can become jumbled if not done well.

-First, we plan backwards and specifically.
-What is success?
-Then, we set benchmarks that will create a clear path we can follow over time.
-We ask, “What do I need to do in ten years, five years, one year or in six months to go from where I know, to where I want to be?”
+First, plan backward and specifically.
+How do you define success?
+Then, set benchmarks that will create a clear path moving forward.
+Ask yourself, “What do I need to do in ten years, five years, one year or in six months to go from where I know, to where I want to be?”
 Write these benchmarks down and begin each month with a to-do list that is on track with your goal’s nearest benchmark.
 These benchmarks should be quantifiable, measurable and descriptive.
 Track things like increases in salary or hours worked, as opposed to variables that can change daily, like your overall happiness.
 As you accomplish these monthly to-do lists and begin meeting benchmarks, the path to your goal will only become clearer.
 And you will begin to wonder why you did not start sooner!